mattbierner/blog.mattbierner.com/_posts/2016-11-06-selfie-reality.md

 I began with an exploration of traditional, head-on selfie stick perspectives, the sort everyone knows and loves.

-Starting with the stick at its shortest length,  my first look back at myself was a little bizarre, but quiet similar to my hands for eyes experiment.
+Starting with the stick at its shortest length,  my first look back at myself was a little bizarre, but quite similar to my hands for eyes experiment.
 Again, although the selfie stick perspective is now familiar in videos and photos, it's very odd to watch yourself in realtime this way, especially when you're decked out like a proper cyborg.

 {% include youtube.html width="560" height="315" src="https://www.youtube.com/embed/ICG3kakE6R8" %}